leoqq/CFD_post_processing/README.md

 # CFD_post_processing
 This is a repository for different post-processing code for combustion modelling, the output files can come from any combustion code i.e CONVERGE, Openfoam,  or Fluent .
 The authors have been mainly using CONVERGE.
+But as long as the file provided is in txt form, these files then can be used for post-processing.
 Sample case used here is Spray A

 # Software requirement
 Most of the code is running on Matlab and occasionally it can be python depending on the usasage